 The TS250 is the leader in the next generation of our Digital Check family of the most advanced check scanners in the industry.
-It’s the first to combine the best-in-class features of the most successful teller and RDC scanners from the world’s largest manufacturer of precision payment processing equipment in the banking industry.
+It is the first to combine the best-in-class features of the most successful teller and RDC scanners from the world’s largest manufacturer of precision payment processing equipment in the banking industry.

 All of our new-generation scanners – starting with the “enhanced” SmartSource Elite in 2020 – are equipped with full-color 600 dpi image sensors that give you quadruple the resolution of the 300 dpi versions on our older models.
 (No, it’s not double – 300×300 dpi yields up to 90,000 pixels per square inch, while 600×600 gives you up to 360,000.)